 - severe depression or low self-esteem that makes them think the abuse is their fault

-- believing that if the abuser loves them, it’s okay, and they can change the behavior
+- believing that if the abuser loves them, it’s OK, and they can change the behavior

-As a woman becomes trapped in the cycle of abuse, battered woman syndrome can develop.
-This syndrome makes it difficult for women to regain control.
+As a person becomes trapped in the cycle of abuse, battered woman syndrome can develop.
+This syndrome makes it difficult for people to regain control of their lives.

 Battered woman syndrome results in several distinct symptoms.
-A woman in an abusive relationship may:
+A person in an abusive relationship may:

 - hide the abuse from friends and family

-- fear for her life or the lives of her children
+- fear for their life or the lives of their children

-- irrationally believe that the abuser is all-knowing and can see her every movement
+- believe that the abuser is all-knowing and can see their every movement

 - be afraid and never know what side of their partner they’ll see that day — a loving partner or an abuser

-If you’re concerned about a family member or friend, watch for several important symptoms that could signal she’s in an abusive relationship and needs help.
+If you’re concerned about a family member or friend, watch for several important symptoms that could signal that they’re in an abusive relationship and need help.
 These include: